Tchouanga12/SAM-Quality_Control/README.md

 ## Features

 - **Automated Data Collection**: Seamlessly collect and process quality-related data from various sources.
-- **Statistical Process Control (SPC)**: Implement SPC charts to monitor production quality in real-time.
+- **Statistical Process Control (SPC)**: Implement SPC charts to monitor production quality in real time.
 - **Defect Tracking**: Track and analyze defects to identify root causes and implement corrective actions.
 - **Customizable Reports**: Generate detailed reports tailored to specific quality control needs.
 - **Integration with Existing Systems**: Easily integrate with existing ERP and MES systems to streamline quality control workflows.

-## Use Case
+## Main Use Case
-Solving the problem of void detection on electronic components using SAM (Segment Anything Model)
+Solving the problem of void detection on electronic components using SAM (Segment Anything Model).
 Given an input image or a batch of input images, our app can:

-- Detect electronic components and voids (small, empty spaces or gaps that can form within materials used in the construction of electronic components)
+- **Detect electronic components and voids**
-- Segment electronic components and voids
+- **Segment electronic components and voids**
-- Print a segmentation report with several metrics such as the component area and the percentage of area occupied by void.
+- **Print a segmentation report with several metrics** such as the component area and the percentage of area occupied by void.

+Nb: A void is a small, empty spaces or gaps that can form within materials used in the construction of electronic component.

 ## Project Structure